 This Lemon Poppy Seed Zucchini Muffins Recipe Is…

-- Lemon juice and zest used
+- Lemon juice and zest are used for the right amount of lemon in each bite.

-- Easy recipe for breakfast or a dessert
+- Easy recipe for breakfast or dessert!

 Ingredients Needed